Welcome to Ceræ: An Australasian Journal of Medieval and Early Modern Studies

 Recent Posts

-Ceræ is an open-access, award-winning, peer-reviewed journal directed by a committee of international graduate students and early career researchers.
-We are united in our commitment to open access publishing, the innovative possibilities of the digital humanities, and to forging a strong community of medieval and early modern scholars.
-Volunteering for Ceræ provides invaluable experience in operating a journal … Continue reading Call for Committee Members
+Ceræ: An Australasian Journal of Medieval and Early Modern Studies is an open-access, award-winning, peer-reviewed journal directed by a committee of international graduate students and early career researchers.
+We are united in our commitment to open access publishing, the innovative possibilities of the digital humanities, and to forging a strong community of medieval and early … Continue reading Call for New Committee Members

 More Posts